 Predictive Sales Analytics in Excel?
 Yes, you could!

-One Useful Example of Predictive Sales Analytics & Predictive Modeling in Excel
+How to do predictive analysis in Excel: One Useful Example of Predictive Sales Analytics & Predictive Modeling in Excel

 One of the critical tasks of a sales manager is to timely identify which opportunities have better chances of closing and what makes a “good” sales opportunity.
 Getting this job right is the essence of successful sales planning.